-- How do we, can we, generate wealth?
-(Australia and the Development of the World Economy) 28 hours - How can we, ought we, distribute wealth, status and power?
-(Human Inequality) 28 hours - What steps should we take, and what policies should we adopt, in science and technology?
-(Science and Civilization) 56 hours - What effects do our wealth generating and techno-scientific activities have on the environment?
-(Ecosystems, Technology and Human Habitation) 28 hours - What are the effects of the new mass media of communications?
-(Mass Media and Communications) 28 hours - 6.
-What are the key social and cultural influences on Australia today?
-(Australian Society and Culture) 28 hours
+1. How do we, can we, generate wealth?
+(Australia and the Development of the World Economy)

+2. How can we, ought we, distribute wealth, status and power?
+(Human Inequality)

+3. What steps should we take, and what policies should we adopt, in science and technology?
+(Science and Civilization)

+4. What effects do our wealth generating and techno-scientific activities have on the environment?
+(Ecosystems, Technology and Human Habitation)

+5. What are the effects of the new mass media of communications?
+(Mass Media and Communications)

+6. What are the key social and cultural influences on Australia today?
+(Australian Society and Culture)

-CATEGORY B: The Internal Context of Assumptions And Values
+Category B. The Internal Context of Assumptions And Values: An introduction to, and a critical reflection upon, the cultural bases of knowledge, belief, language, identity and purpose.